matheus-alexandria/matheus-alexandria/README.md

 Mundo Pet, but my goal is start working on web developing, focusing in the server side of applications.

 I enjoy programming and creating projects, lately I've studied and worked with:
-1. NodeJS (Express, TypeORM, Multer, Tsyringe)
+1. NodeJS (Express, Prisma, Multer, Tsyringe)
 2. TypeScript
-3. Python (Selenium, Requests, Pandas, NumPy)
+3. Python (Selenium, Requests, Pandas, Matplotlib)
 4. Docker/Docker-compose

 <!--